ansys/pysimai/doc/source/api_reference/models.rst

 .. _models:

-Build Model
+Build a Model
 ==============

 .. py:module:: ansys.simai.core.data.models

-A collection for classes for launching a build of a SimAI model.
+A collection for classes for building a SimAI model.
-Launing a build requires a configuration (:py:class:`ModelConfiguration<ansys.simai.core.data.models.ModelConfiguration>`) with defines the model  properties, such as its inputs and outputs, the Global Coefficients and the Domain of Analysis, and its project id.
+Launching a build requires a configuration (:py:class:`ModelConfiguration<ansys.simai.core.data.models.ModelConfiguration>`) with defines the model  properties, such as its inputs and outputs, the Global Coefficients and the Domain of Analysis, and its project id.
 The